gitAryan93/ai-python-project-lab/README.md

 A curated collection of Python mini-projects built by Aryan Haidary.
 These projects showcase core programming concepts, algorithmic thinking, and applied AI problem-solving.

+## Purpose

+These projects reflect a structured and practical journey into Python development,
+laying the foundation for real-world applications in AI and intelligent systems.
+Each project is designed to emphasize clarity, logic, and best practices.

 ## Projects Included

 ### AI-Powered Career Tools